Wondering how to freeze soup? We’ve got all the tips & tricks on the best way to freeze soup, containers, how to defrost soup & more!

 The FDA says that freezing at 0° F will technically keep your food safe indefinitely; however texture, taste, and moisture will definitely deteriorate over time and since you will be opening your freezer periodically, there are some recommended “use-by” dates for frozen food and meals.

-It’s best to enjoy soup 3 months after you freeze it.
-After that your soup might start to get freezer burn.
+It’s best to enjoy soup three months after you freeze it.
+After that, your soup might start to get freezer burn.

 Can you freeze soup after 3 days?

 Yes, you can freeze soup after 3 days.
 I would not freeze soup past 3 days because it may start to be a food safety issue and you wouldn’t want to freeze soup that has gone bad.

 How do you thaw frozen soup?

 The best way to thaw frozen soup is to defrost it in the refrigerator for 12-24 hours ahead of time.

 You can also transfer frozen soup directly from the freezer to the microwave or stovetop to reheat it.